Business Personal Property

 An appraisal is an expert’s assessment of a property’s value based on location, size, condition and recent comparable sales.
 Licensed professionals conduct appraisals, which are often required by taxing authorities and the judicial system when appealing a property tax assessment.

-Comparative Market Analysis (CMA) is a method for determining a property’s worth by comparing its value with similar properties in the market.
+Comparative Market Analysis is a method for determining a property’s worth by comparing its value with similar properties in the market.
 It involves analyzing recent sales data, today’s market trends and property characteristics to assess a property’s value.

 Assessed Value is the local government entity’s assigned value to a property.
 Assessed values are used to determine property taxes and may not always reflect the market value of a property.